 In any case, fake or phony Seiko watches are not as effectively accessible as they were over 10 years prior. these things listed below are present in a Seiko watch.

-Figure 1: All Seiko programmed jumpers will have in any event a date schedule window, the above fraud has none by any means.
+Scheduling Dates: All Seiko programmed jumpers will have in any event a date schedule window, the fraud has none by any means.
 The text style utilized at the lower part of the dial is too thick, dissimilar to authentic Seiko watches.
 The orange second hand is of the erroneous kind, with the lumed ball tip toward the finish of the hand.
 Besides, the file markers and the watch hands have all the earmarks of being excessively white and likely would not shine in obscurity.

-Figure 2: This could without much of a stretch pass of as the genuine SKX007K jumper’s watch, however in the event that you take a gander at the watch gem intently (simply before the “Jumper’s 200m” text), you’ll see a weak “Seiko 5” text carved on the glass.
+No Carved Writing On Gems: This could without much of a stretch pass of as the genuine SKX007K jumper’s watch, however in the event that you take a gander at the watch gem intently (simply before the “Jumper’s 200m” text), you’ll see a weak “Seiko 5” text carved on the glass.
 Certified Seiko jumpers don’t have this imprint on the watch gem.

-Figure 4: Counterfeit Seiko watch boxes and papers.
+The Packaging Doesn’t Come With The Original Seiko Logo: Counterfeit Seiko watch boxes and papers.
 You can perceive how the Seiko logo on the white box and furthermore the internal black box don’t coordinate the authority Seiko text style on the blue “guarantee card” and the blue guidance booklet.
 I don’t know whether the blue-hued documentation at the base right are the first ones, however on the off chance that they aren’t they surely have the Seiko text style right.

 On the off chance that you need to tell if the Seiko watch that you are going to purchase online is veritable?
 Follow these basic strides to check the credibility of your buy.